-9 The average occupancy rate was calculated based on the figures of the lease agreements according to a weighted average of GM, the English Companies that were acquired and Compass, with Compass presented according to the rate of the Company's holding in Compass (approx. 32.5%).
+9 The average occupancy rate was calculated based on the figures of the lease agreements according to a weighted average of GM and the English Companies that were acquired.
 The occupancy rate does not include areas under construction.

 10 Additional indications are, for example: The market value of similar properties in the same area and the sale prices of similar properties in recent transactions.